DavidKinder/Git/README.txt

 memory stream.
 If you're using the git_unix.c startup file, just make sure USE_MMAP isn't defined.

-1-byte and 2-byte local variables are not implemented yet.
-This means git can't currently play games created with old versions of the Superglus system.
+1-byte and 2-byte local variables are not implemented.
+This means git can't play games created with old versions of the Superglus system.
 As these small local variables now deprecated, it is unlikely that this will be fixed.

 In the search opcodes, direct keys don't work unless they're exactly 4 bytes long.